The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Distance||149 miles (241 km)|

 |Average train duration||5 h 31 min|

-|Average train ticket price||$44 (€35)|
+|Average train ticket price||$38 (€37)|

-Trains from Munich to Zurich cover the 149 miles (241 km) long trip taking on average 5 h 9 min with our travel partners like Deutsche Bahn, ÖBB, Deutsche Bahn with connection or ÖBB | Euro City (EC).
-There are direct train services available.
-While the average ticket price for this route costs around $44 (€35), you can find the cheapest train ticket for as low as $34 (€27).
+Trains from Munich to Zurich cover the 149 miles (241 km) long trip taking on average 5 h 31 min with our travel partners like ÖBB | Nightjet, ÖBB, ÖBB | ICE, Deutsche Bahn with connection or Deutsche Bahn.
+Normally, there is 1 train operating per day, including direct services available.
+You can get the cheapest train tickets for this trip for as low as $23 (€22), but the average price of train tickets is $38 (€37).
 Travelers depart most frequently from München Hbf and arrive in Zürich HB.

-For as little as $34 (€27) you can travel by train between Munich and Zurich with Deutsche Bahn and ÖBB.
-Omio will show you the best deals, schedules and tickets available for this route.
+You can travel by train between Munich and Zurich with ÖBB Nightjet, ÖBB and Deutsche Bahn for as low as $23 (€22).
+When you search for schedules and tickets, Omio will show you the best journey.

 It is easy to travel by train from Munich to Zurich!
 Over 40 trains travel the 149 miles (241 km) between the two cities every day, including six direct routes and one overnight train.
 The direct routes will get you to your destination as quickly as 4h 2min, while routes requiring one or more transfers can take anywhere from about 5h 30min to over 10h.
 Zurich is a bustling city.
 Known for its high-end shopping and luxury accommodations, this financial capital offers a variety of activities from picnicking along the banks of Lake Zurich and taking in the wonder of the city’s architecture and museums to experiencing the city’s vibrant nightlife.